TimmyRB/snapkit/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Project Help
-about: Select this if you have a bug to report or are encountering an error
+about: Select this if you have a bug to report or are encountering an error.
+MAKE SURE YOU HAVE FOLLOWED THE WIKI FIRST
 title: ''
 labels: ''
 assignees: ''